So you got an Amazon Alexa for Christmas and you’d like to know what she can do?

 You’re in the right place.

 First, let’s talk about what Alexa can do for you.

 I’ve had Echo devices around the house for a few years now, and here is a look at how we use Alexa in our house.

 I have a fourth-generation Echo Dot with a clock on my bedside table and a third-generation Echo Dot in the living room.

-Every morning, my wife and I start our day by asking Alexa what the temperature is and what the weather is going to be for the day.
+Every morning, my wife and I start our day by asking Alexa what the temperature is and what the weather is going to be in Dallas today.

 This is as easy as saying, “Alexa, what’s the weather going to be in Dallas today?”

 We also use Alexa as our daily alarm to wake up.